-The physics departments in Bonn and Cologne focus on different research areas; between them they span almost the full range of modern physics.
+The (astro-) physics departments in Bonn and Cologne focus on complementary research areas; together, they span almost the full range of modern physics.
+They lead three Clusters of Excellence:

 Both departments are also engaged in ongoing collaborations with international research groups worldwide.
-There exist research links and collaborations both in nuclear and hadron physics and in condensed matter physics with the Forschungszentrum Jülich and in astronomy/astrophysics with the Max-Planck Institute for Radio Astronomy.
+Research links and collaborations are established both in nuclear and hadron physics and in condensed matter physics with the Forschungszentrum Jülich and in astronomy/astrophysics with the Max-Planck Institute for Radio Astronomy.

 University of Bonn